When Machine Learning Gets Personal: Evaluating Prediction and Explanation: Proof of Theorems on Lower Bounds for the Probability of error

-\paragraph{Design $P$.} Next, we design $P$ as a small modification of the distribution $Q$, that will just be enough to get $P \in H_0$.
+\paragraph{Design $P$.} Next, we design $P$ as a small modification of the distribution $Q$.
 We recall that $P \in H_0$ means that $\gamma \leq \epsilon$ where $\epsilon < 0$ in the flipped hypothesis test.
-This means that, under $H_0$, there is one group that suffers a decrease of performance of $|\epsilon|$ because of the personalized model.
+This means that, under $H_0$, there is one group that suffers a decrease in performance of $|\epsilon|$ because of the personalized model.

 Given $p$ as a distribution with $\mu=0$, and $p^{\epsilon}$ a distribution with mean $\mu = \epsilon < 0$, we have: